ioos/bio_mobilization_workshop/_episodes/06-validation-and-publishing.md

 - "Data enhancement and quality control"
 keypoints:
 - "Some metadata fields in the Ecological Metadata Language (EML) are required for publishing to OBIS."
-- "Several packages (e.g. obistools, robis, Hmisc) can be used to QA/QC data."
+- "Several packages (e.g. obistools, Hmisc) can be used to QA/QC data."
 ---

 1. Creating EML metadata text file